ceejbot/putter/operations/README.md

 PORT=3000
 ```

 Run `npm run` to get a dump of the run scripts available.
 All services should be runnable via an npm script.
 To build assets right now, run `make css` or `make js` or `make all`.
 (TODO only css works right now.)
 Assets are checked in.
+To run bankai in watch mode: `npm run run:bankai`.

 ```
 Lifecycle scripts included in putter: